COMMUNITY ORGANIZING TRAINING EXPERIENCE (see below for detailed resume):

 ■ Facilitated campaign development, outreach, & strategy for diverse organizing campaigns.

-George Wiley Center, Rhode Island, Lead Organizer, 2012- present
+George Wiley Center, Lead Organizer/Executive Director, 2012- present

 ■ Coordinated statewide chapters and weekly direct actions with members of the George Wiley Center (GWC), an organizing project focused on taking direct action around a collective case model making policy changes to fight poverty in Rhode Island;